 Current WFI-Sponsored Events

 COMING SOON!
 The 2014-15 WFI Symposium: Communication, Postcoloniality, and Social Justice: Decolonizing Imaginations.
 From March 26-29, 2015, the WFI will proudly host an exciting and innovative four-day event, a conference bringing together scholars from across the globe to chart some possible pathways for the future of Communication and Media Studies.
 Check out our confirmed keynote and plenary speakers by visiting the Conference website.
-Keep checking back—registration for this unprecedented scholarly event will open in November/December 2014!
+Early registration for the Symposium has now opened!
+Please click here to register for the conference, and pay online with a credit card.
+(Please note that registration fees will increase as of February 1, 2015.)

 Past WFI Symposia